 - Braille and large print for safety and guest information.

 - Braille for show dialogue for DreamWorks Theatre Featuring Kung Fu Panda, Frog Choir, Special Effects Show, Triwizard Spirit Rally and Universal’s Animal Actors.

-- Large-print script is available for the Studio Tour.
+- A large-print script is available for the Studio Tour.